 Annual visit to London

-We are pleased to announce our annual 3 day trip to London from Tuesday 6th May – Thursday 8th May 2014.
+We were pleased to organise our annual 3 day trip to London in May 2014.

 Members living in London can participate in the daily events.

 If you are interested please call Susan Harrod at Head Office on 020 8385 3070 to receive full details and an application form or email firstname.lastname@example.org